creative-sensor/echo-home/Documents/specs/objectory.md

-# OBJECT DIRECTORY
+# OBJECTORY

-Object directory is like an object held in directory within file system.
+An objectory is the file system directory which is organized in object-oriented style.
+The directory acts like a callable object (function invoking and property reading).

 ```yaml
 OBJ_DIR: